FAQs for City Pair Program

-- Flight Time: This factor looks for the shortest total flight times based on each carrier's routing.
-Nonstop service scores best under this factor.
+- Average Elapsed Flight Time: This factor looks for the shortest total flight times based on each carrier’s routing.
+Nonstop service typically scores best under this subfactor;

-- Number and Type of Flights: This factor considers the number of flights offered throughout the day in order to provide the traveler with several choices.
-Carriers with several nonstop flights score best under this factor.
+- Number/Type of Flights: This subfactor considers the number of flights offered throughout the day in order to provide the traveler with several choices.
+Carriers with several nonstop flights tend to score best under this subfactor; and

 Even though nonstop service is heavily favored, it is not always available or the best value.
 Some of the reasons that connect service is awarded are as follows:

-- The non-stop carrier has offered an unreasonably high price.
+- The nonstop carrier has offered an unreasonably high price; or

-- The connect service carrier has offered a fare so low that it was the best overall value, even considering all the advantages of nonstop service.
+- The connect service carrier has offered a fare so low that it was the best overall value, despite the advantages of nonstop service.

-No. Even though the Airfares (City Pair Program) is large, with sales well over $1 Billion per year, it still represents only about two percent of the airlines business.
-Unless the commercial traffic warrants it, a carrier will not add a new route or improved service levels (such as nonstop) or larger aircraft for the government.
+No. Even though the City Pair Program is large, with sales over $2.5 Billion per year, it still represents a very small percentage of the airlines’ business.
+Unless the commercial traffic warrants it, a carrier will not add a new route or improved service levels (such as nonstop) or larger aircraft for the government

 No. Use of contract fares is limited to official travel only.
 If personal travel is being taken in conjunction with official government travel, the contract fares cannot be used for that portion of the trip that is personal.